themarkib/rfid-attendance/README.md

 # rfid-attendance
-RFID attendance system using MERN Stack using Arduino Uno,RFID Module and NodeMCU
+RFID attendance system using NodeJS,ReactJS,MySQL using Arduino Uno,RFID Module and NodeMCU.